open-contracting-extensions/eforms/docs/mapping.md

 For each `ancestor::efac:Changes/efac:Change`:

-- If the change's `/efbc:ChangedSectionIdentifier` (BT-13716) references a LotResult (`RES-XXXX`), <a href="operations.md#get-the-award-for-a-lotresult">get the award for the LotResult</a> and add an `Amendment` object to the award's `.amendments` array.
+- If the change's `/efbc:ChangedSectionIdentifier` (BT-13716) references a LotResult (`RES-XXXX`), [get the award for the LotResult](operations.md#get-the-award-for-a-lotresult) and add an `Amendment` object to the award's `.amendments` array.
 Otherwise, add an `Amendment` object to the `tender.amendments` array.
 - If the change's `/efbc:ChangedSectionIdentifier` (BT-13716) references a Lot (`LOT-XXXX`), add an `Amendment` object to the `tender.amendments` array and add the Lot's identifier to the amendment's `.relatedLots` array.
 - If the change's `/efbc:ChangedSectionIdentifier` (BT-13716) references a LotsGroup (`GLO-XXXX`), add an `Amendment` object to the `tender.amendments` array and add the LotGroup's identifier to the amendment's `.relatedLotGroups` array.
 - Set the amendment's `.id` sequentially across all notices for this procedure.
 For example, if the first change notice for a procedure has three changes, it uses `id`'s "1" through "3".
 A second change notice for the same procedure then uses `id`'s "4" and up, etc.
 - Add a `Classification` object to the amendment's `rationaleClassifications` array and map the value of this field to its `.id`.
-- Look up the code's label in the <a href="https://op.europa.eu/en/web/eu-vocabularies/concept-scheme/-/resource?uri=http://publications.europa.eu/resource/authority/change-corrig-justification">authority table</a> and map it to the classification's `.description`.
+- Look up the code's label in the [authority table](https://op.europa.eu/en/web/eu-vocabularies/concept-scheme/-/resource?uri=http://publications.europa.eu/resource/authority/change-corrig-justification) and map it to the classification's `.description`.
 - Set the classification's `.scheme` to 'change-corrig-justification'.

 ```xml